mikemcbride/dotfiles/README.md

 ## Prerequisites

-### Operating system
+#### Operating system

 This setup is for macOS.
-It will almost certainly not work on Linux and definitely won't work on Windows.
+If you want this on Linux, use the provided Linux install script, which omits some macOS specific things.
+It definitely won't work on Windows, sorry.
 You will need to have Git and Ruby installed. macOS comes bundled with these, but you may have to install Git via Xcode if you haven't done that yet.
 You can also install it via Homebrew (see more below).

-### SSH for GitHub
+#### SSH for GitHub

-The setup script will clone git repos via SSH.
+The setup script will clone git repos via SSH (Linux script will clone via HTTP in case its a server).
 Make sure you're set up to do that before pushing any updates or you'll have some issues.

-### NodeJS
+#### Node

-You need to have [NodeJS](https://nodejs.org/en/download) installed.
+You need to have [Node](https://nodejs.org/en/download) installed.
 I'd suggest making sure you are on a current version prior to executing the install script.

 ## Setup